 [To listen to this verse select below]

-While it’s important not to exaggerate risks this is one that should really exercise the minds of all road users, including pedestrians and cyclists.
-I first wrote about the health threats associated with diesel in my posting of the same name as this poem last year (Dangerous Breaths?, VeloScience, 6 March 2014.
-In summary, the chronic scientific illiteracy of the European policy makers (including UK politicians) made them too amenable to the view of motor industry ‘experts’ that the improved fuel economy and lowered CO2 emissions from diesel engines would help the EU meet lowered greenhouse gas targets.
+In summary, there are significant health threats posed by the increasing use of diesel fuel, particularly in Europe and specifically in the UK.
+A significant contributory factor to the current dilemma is the chronic scientific illiteracy of the European policy makers (including UK politicians) which made them too amenable to the view of motor industry ‘experts’ that the improved fuel economy and reduced CO2 emissions from diesel engines would help the EU meet ambitious greenhouse gas targets.

 In 2001, the then Labour government led by Gordon Brown gave a further consumer nudge towards diesel with new vehicle tax rates that focused on the carbon dioxide emissions as the key metric.
 Ironically, it was the the 1998 Labour government that had introduced a higher tax rate for diesel in recognition of its polluting nature.
 But despite the higher cost of diesel in comparison to petrol at the pumps the fuel efficiency advantages of diesel still outweighs this 1998 tax disincentive.
 Add to that continuing and new vehicle and company car tax incentives and it’s not surprising individual and corporate fleet buyers respond to these nudges towards diesel.

 But fuel efficiency and greenhouse gas reduction has come at a serious and more pressing cost.